mcmcs/mcmcs.github.io/emma/index.md

 Here are some of my favorite photos:

 {% include figure image_path="/assets/images/IMG_4730.jpg" caption="These paintings are from Korea, by a Korean artist, Shin Cheol.
-Mommy's favorite artist.
-The last one just arrived right before Christmas." %}
+Mommy's favorite artist." %}
 <!-- 2022/12/23,  -->

 {% include figure image_path="/assets/images/emma08.jpg" caption="Photo time - Smiley faces.
 In front of a present from mommy." %}